Features

 Applicant collection

-A job-specific application address you can post anywhere so applicants flow into one list.
+A job-specific application address you can post anywhere so applicants from every source flow into that job's tracking page.

 Custom filters